nickmagnabosco/rvlt-transfer-payments-api/README.md

 The main entities and features of the application are:
   - Account holder: can have multiple accounts, with different currencies
-  - Account: have an account type with an associated currency type
+  - Account: accounts have an account type with an associated currency type
     - Balance: the balance is calculated from the transactions associated with the account.
 The calculation takes care of ignoring cancelled and pending transactions, depending on the required property (available balance, balance)
   - Transaction: a money transaction between accounts:
-    - Deposit: add money to the specified account
+    - Deposit: adds money to the specified account
-    - Transfer: move money from a source account to a target account.
-It support transfer between different currencies (i.e. if the specified transfer amount is in GBP and the target account is in EUR, it will automatically convert the amount into EUR using a currency exchange service)
+    - Transfer: moves money from a source account to a target account.
+It supports transfers between different currencies (i.e. if the specified transfer amount is in GBP and the target account is in EUR, it will automatically convert the amount into EUR using a currency exchange service)
     - Request id: every transaction must be provided with a client generated unique ID to prevent processing the same transaction multiple times
     - Transactions can have a IN_PROGRESS, COMPLETED, FAILED status